-Therefore, the finalised curriculum incorporates the Person, Love and Work of Jesus, as three golden threads running through the heart of the curriculum, it includes our subject-specific curriculum and our local curriculum of enrichment and extra-curricular activities.
+Therefore, Dawpool's full curriculum incorporates the Person, Love and Work of Jesus as three golden threads running through the curriculum with Jesus'

+greatest commandment at its heart. it includes our subject-specific curriculum and our local curriculum of enrichment and extra-curricular activities.